witling/rabbitmq-stamper-exchange/README.md

 # rabbitmq-stamper-exchange

-A RabbitMQ exchange type that adds custom header attributes to each message that passes it.
+**NOT WORKING!!!** A RabbitMQ exchange type that adds custom header attributes to each message that passes it.

 ## Installation